Statistical mechanics from quantum envariance and exchange symmetry: Probability distributions from quantum envariance principle

-where positive integers $m$ and $M$ are chosen such that $p=m/M$; the ancilla Hilbert space provides $M$ orthogonal labels per subsystem; $M^N$ is the total number of fine-grained equiprobable states.
-The ancilla embedding maps unequal coarse amplitudes into equal-weight fine-grained microstates; envariance then guarantees equiprobability at the fine scale and yields the standard binomial law on coarse-graining.
+The ancilla embedding maps unequal coarse-grained probabilities onto equal-weight fine-grained microstates, allowing envariance to enforce equiprobability at the expanded level.
+This construction serves as a technical device for representing biased probabilities without introducing additional physical assumptions beyond the enlarged Hilbert space.

-\paragraph*{Remarks.} All the above probabilistic structure arises from the single physical principle of \emph{envariance}: symmetry under local transformations on $S$ compensated by $E$.
-Maximally envariant (equal-Schmidt) states produce equiprobability, and auxiliary embeddings allow one to extend the argument to generic (biased) probabilities.
+\paragraph*{Remarks.} In all cases considered above, the probabilistic structure arises from envariance applied to maximally entangled system--environment states.
+Maximally envariant (equal-Schmidt) states enforce equiprobability, while auxiliary embeddings allow this argument to be extended to generic biased probabilities.
+No appeal is made to subjective ignorance; probabilities arise from symmetry properties of entangled quantum states.